Psychology, Bachelor of Arts College of Letters & Science

 The department offers the Bachelor of Arts (A.B.) program for students interested in the liberal arts and the Bachelor of Science (B.S.) program geared for students with an interest in either biology or mathematics.
 The main objective of both programs is a broad introduction to the scope of contemporary psychology.
 In addition to completing a number of common core courses for their degree, students may take approved elective courses from a wide range of topics including Educational Psychology, Interpersonal Communication, and Psychological Anthropology, to name a few.
 The department strongly encourages students to become involved in individual research projects under the direction of faculty members and to participate in our internship program to broaden experience and understanding of the field of psychology.

-Before declaring a major in Psychology, students must complete PSC 001 and PSC 041 with a combined grade point average of at least 2.500.
+Before declaring a major in Psychology, students must complete PSC 001 and PSC 041 with a combined grade point average of at least 2.500 in those two courses.
 Both courses must be taken for a letter grade.
 If a 2.500 GPA is not attained in these two courses, a 2.000 GPA in a minimum of three upper division Psychology courses is also acceptable for major declaration.
+Once these courses have been completed with the required GPA, students must save their progress toward the major on a Degree Worksheet in OASIS, and then submit a Change of Major form in OASIS.

 Honors & Honors Program